pyth0nic/Tinker-Online/README.md

-Project Tinker, a little weekend hack from sometime ago to get aquanted with the truly beautiful language, Go Lang.
+Project Tinker, a little weekend hack from sometime ago to get acquainted with the truly beautiful language, Go Lang.
 I hope to add tests as well as implement my own interactive canvas implementation for drawing the tree.